IceCI/Documentation/source/pages/pipelines/structure.rst

   .. py:attribute:: skipBranch
     :type: list

     A list of branch names that the step should *not* run for.
 Optional - if not provided, the step will run for all branches defined by the :py:attr:`branch` attribute.
+In case the :py:attr:`branch` attribute is also not provided, the step will run for all branches.

       .. important::